 As mentioned during the short historical introduction of Ashgabat, the city was rebuilt after a devastating earthquake in white marble, giving the capital its nickname of the “White City”, or the “The City of White Marble.”

 And indeed, most of the buildings we saw in the capital of Turkmenistan were flamboyant and white!
 Now, we visited at the end of December and unfortunately, it was pouring rain for the 24-hour time we had there.
 Given that we also had to find a place where to change money, and plan our next journey to Mary, the visit was indeed quite short.

 Ertugrul Gazi mosque (Artogrul Gazi Mosque)

-Built with white marble similar to the Blue Mosque of Istanbul, Turkey, the massive mosque is impressive.
+Built with white marble similar to the Blue Mosque of Istanbul, Türkiye (formerly known as Turkey), the massive mosque is impressive.
 Seeing it at night is also a great way to appreciate the way the mosque is illuminated.

 Oguzkhan Presidential Palace

 The official residence of the Turkmenistan President, the building is located close to Independence Square.
 Note that you can’t linger too much around the area, as several policemen patrol around and will keep you moving.

 The museum is known for its large collection of Turkmen carpets, some pieces going back to medieval times.